The positive effect of a global lockdown on nature

 Pollution from the city’s 19 million residents has muddied its air and hangs like a stubborn blanket that has only thickened with time.
 Heavy-duty vehicles that use diesel and construction sites that pump road-dust into the atmosphere have sucked breathable air and replaced it with harmful air pollutants.

 This has occured to the extent that the city’s pollution levels crossed the recommended WHO threshold by a factor of 50.
 Delhi’s pollution, similar to any other polluted city, is harmful to humans due to the presence of particulate matter of sizes below 2.5μm.
-Packed with sulphur and nitrogen oxides, these hazardous aerosols are so tiny that they can be inhaled, posing the greatest risk to human health.
+Packed with sulfur and nitrogen oxides, these hazardous aerosols are so tiny that they can be inhaled, posing the greatest risk to human health.

 However, the recent twenty-one day lockdown introduced by the Indian government to control the spread of coronavirus has completely halted the city’s transportation and construction industries, resulting in a sharp drop in pollution.